Tuesday, December 30, 2008

 California is a trip!

 After a day of downpour rain we have had a beautiful clear sky and moderate temperatures for the most part.
 Thanksgiving was fun.
 Very good food.
-Emily made two pies (apple and pumpkin/pecan) that both were "zee bests".
-We were 16 people at Gaylene's.
-A nice crowd.
-Paul and Windy were unfortunately missing.
-I miss my boy.

 Yesterday was a visit to Ojai to an outdoor Bookstore: Bart's Bookstore.
 It is a dream come true.
 Imagine a large patio, very large with few awnings to cover the multiple bookshelves positioned now and then, making a friendly maze.
 There are few enclosed rooms, one for the most valuable manuscripts and the "Gallery room" for the art books, one for the poetry and classic literature books.
 Anyway Madison, Emily and I were there for quite a long time.
 They have nice little tables and chairs in various area for you to read or visit your friend among the stories of the World and the Ages.
 I love it!
 I do hope I get to come back to this place again.